ACTION: Current routes

 ACTION operates a 7-day network of bus routes including nine main routes and 48 local routes.

+Rapid routes

+Nine routes, designated as Rapid routes (R2–R10), provide relatively direct and frequent services.
 Routes R2, R3 and R4 together provide a frequent service between City and Belconnen and routes R4 and R5 together provide a frequent service between City and Woden.

 R2

 Route R2 links Fraser, Kippax, Belconnen, City, Parkes, Barton and Iron Knob Street, Fyshwick (at the Canberra Outlet Centre).
+The section from Fraser to Belconnen Interchange is temporarily being operated as Route 12 and frequency on R2 has been reduced from 12 to 15 minutes on weekdays due to work on Commonwealth Avenue Bridge.

-It operates at a 7 to 15-minute frequency on weekdays and it operates at a 30-minute frequency on weekends and public holidays.
+It operates at 15-minute frequencies on weekdays and 30-minute frequencies on weekends and public holidays.

 R3

 Route R3 links Spence, Belconnen, City, Russell Offices and Canberra Airport.
+The section from Spence to Belconnen Interchange is temporarily being operated as Route 13 due to work on Commonwealth Avenue Bridge.

 It operates at a 15-minute frequency on weekdays and it operates at a 30-minute frequency on weekends and public holidays.

 R4

 Route R4 services provide a link between Belconnen, City, Woden and Tuggeranong.
+Frequency has been reduced from 12 to 15 minutes on weekdays due to work on Commonwealth Avenue Bridge.

-It operates at a 5 to 12-minute frequency on weekdays and it operates at a 15-minute frequency on weekends and public holidays.
+It operates 15-minute frequencies on weekdays, weekends and public holidays.

 R5

 Route R5 is link between the City, Woden, Erindale Centre, Calwell Centre and Lanyon Marketplace.
+Frequency has been reduced from 12 to 15 minutes on weekdays and it has been extended to Belconnen due to work on Commonwealth Avenue Bridge.

-It operates at a 12-minute frequency on weekdays and it operates at a 30-minute frequency on weekends and public holidays.
+It operates at 15-minute frequencies on weekdays and 30-minute frequencies on weekends and public holidays.

 R6

 Route R6 is a link between the City, Parkes, Barton, Kingston, Manuka, Narrabundah, the Canberra Hospital and Woden.
+Frequency has been reduced from 12 to 15 minutes on weekdays and it has been extended to Belconnen due to work on Commonwealth Avenue Bridge.

-It operates at a 10 to 15-minute frequency on weekdays and it operates at a 30-minute frequency on weekends and public holidays.
+It operates at 15-minute frequencies on weekdays and 30-minute frequencies on weekends and public holidays.

 R7

 Route R7 provides a direct link between the City, Cooleman Court and Chapman.

-It operates at a 15-minute frequency on weekdays and it operates at a 30-minute frequency on weekends and public holidays.
+It operates 15-minute frequencies on weekdays and 30-minute frequencies on weekends and public holidays.

 R8

 Route R8 is a direct route between the Gungahlin Town Centre and the bus stations at Belconnen.

-It operates at a 15-minute frequency on weekdays and it operates at a 30-minute frequency on weekends and public holidays.
+It operates at 15-minute frequencies on weekdays and 30-minute frequencies on weekends and public holidays.

 R9

 Route R9 is an east-west link between Belconnen, Canberra Stadium, Dickson and Watson.

-It operates at a 15-minute frequency on weekdays and it operates at a 30-minute frequency on weekends and public holidays.
+It operates at a 15-minute frequencies on weekdays and 30-minute frequencies on weekends and public holidays.

 R10

 Route R10 is a direct link between Denman Prospect and the City.

-It operates at a 15-minute frequency on weekdays and it operates at a 30-minute frequency on weekends and public holidays.
+It operates 15-minute frequencies on weekdays and 30-minute frequencies on weekends and public holidays.